Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 The `Utilities.ts` file defines a `Utilities` service which provides several convenience methods for checking the device version, build mode (debug vs release), application version numbers.

-It also includes helpers for manipulating strings (startsWith, endsWith, format), creating GUIDs, and working with the clipboard.
+It also includes helpers for manipulating strings (`startsWith`, `endsWith`, `format`), creating GUIDs, and working with the clipboard.

 ### UI Helper ###